 New Bern is a vibrant waterfront community, and the birthplace to Pepsi.
 It’s one of the earliest cities in the nation and, as such, there are many historic homes and verdant gardens to wander through.
 Tryon Place is a beloved beacon of local history explored through extensive displays.

 New Bern lies at the heart of the Twin Rivers, Trent River, and Neuse River, which allows for miles of paddling trails.
-The downtown is chic with an eclectic collection of shops.
-The city is covered in whimsical bear statues, see if you can spot them all.
+The downtown is chic with an eclectic collection of shops and restaurants.
+Fun fact – the city is covered in whimsical bear statues, see if you can spot them all.

 Pinehurst